reo542613/HST-UAP/README.md

 You can use these pre-computed weights for evaluation or comparison without re-training the baselines.
 The weights follow the naming convention: {method}_{num_images}_{epochs}_{batch_size}.pth (e.g., spgd_10000_20epoch_125batch.pth).

+## Training
+The repository is currently under construction.
+For review purposes, we have provided the testing scripts and pre-trained checkpoints.
+The full codebase will be released after the paper is accepted.

 ## Testing
 To start testing, run test.py